It's like trying to compare an upright freezer to a refrigerator.

 This is a tough call.

 If you use all of the features of Kajabi you'll save money vs. piecing them together with Infusionsoft.
-While the integration between Infusionsoft and Memberium is seamless, they are different companies.
+While the integration between Infusionsoft and Memberium and CustomerHub is seamless, they are different companies.

 If you need a full-blown CRM with enhanced e-commerce capabilities to build a big email list and manage bigger deals over time, Infusionsoft is the way to go.